-Once we see their details up-close, they all become three-dimensional.
-They're just searching for their own meaning and acceptance.
+Once we see their details up-close, they each become three-dimensional.

 2. Acting + Characters

-Directors: Jonathan Demme, Nicole Holofcener, Todd Haynes, Miguel Arteta, and others (in addition to White himself).
-Each adds a unique color to the writing and performances.
+Directors include: Jonathan Demme, Nicole Holofcener, Miguel Arteta, Todd Haynes, and others (in addition to White himself).

-Actors: We get timely supporting performances from Robin Wright, Jason Mantzoukas, Amy Hill, Sarah Burns, and James Rebhorn (among many others).
+Acting-wise, we get solid supporting performances from Robin Wright, Jason Mantzoukas, Amy Hill, Sarah Burns, and James Rebhorn (among many others).

 Laura Dern is the show's emotional anchor.

-Tyler floats through life - shy and disconnected.
+Tyler floats through life - shy, passive, and disconnected.

-He's witty, risk-averse, and sardonic.
-The perfect foil to Amy’s chaos.
+He's the perfect foil to Amy’s manic chaos.

-Levi was briefly a pro baseball player whose career was cut short by addiction.
-His marriage imploded (recently) from heartbreak, resentment, and infidelity.
-The pain is still fresh.
+He was briefly a pro baseball player whose career was cut short by addiction.
+Their marriage imploded from heartbreak and infidelity.
+The pain is obviously still fresh.

-Levi is smart, perceptive, and honest - Wilson gives him depth and believability.
+Levi is perceptive, funny, and honest - Wilson gives him depth and believability.
 He's stuck in a tragic series of repeating cycles.

 “No one is more disappointed in me than me.”